allegro/grunt-maven-plugin/README.md

 * **gruntBuildDirectory** : path to Grunt build directory (target for Grunt); defaults to *${basedir}/target-grunt*
 * **sourceDirectory** : path to directory containing source JavaScript project directory; defaults to *${basedir}/src/main/webapp*
 * **jsSourceDirectory** : name of directory relative to *sourceDirectory*, which contents are going to be copied to *jsTargetDirectory*; defaults to *static*
+* **npmEnvironmentVar** : map of environmental variables passed down to npm install command; might be useful for npm repo customization

 #### node